 Beverly has a passion for helping others, baking, cooking, and, most importantly, for serving the Lord.

-Mike Espinda honorably served with the Indiana Army National Guard for over 27 years of service, including 26 years on Active Duty.
-He retired at the rank of Sergeant Major.
+Mike Espinda honorably served with the Indiana Army National Guard for over 27 years of service, including 26 years on active duty.
+He retired at the rank of sergeant major.
 Mike is a disabled veteran and enjoys serving those who have served alongside him and fought for our country’s freedom.
-As a Training and Recruiting Manager, he manages Veteran Employment Transition Seminars (VETS), First Impressions & Federal Resume Workshops for OJRV.
-To include, the coordination of VETS Graduations and Hiring Fairs.
-Mike also assists veterans, service members and military families in seeking meaningful employment by discussing transitional issues, networking, resume writing, interview techniques and providing one-on-one coaching support to graduates in overcoming barriers to gain meaningful employment.
+As OJRV’s Training and Recruiting Manager, he manages Veteran Employment Transition Seminars (VETS), including the coordination of VETS graduations and hiring fairs; First Impressions Workshops; and Federal Resume Workshops.
+Mike also assists veterans, service members, and military families in seeking meaningful employment by discussing transitional issues, networking, resume writing, and interview techniques and by providing one-on-one coaching support to graduates in overcoming barriers to gain meaningful employment.

-After retiring, Mike served over two years as a Family Assistance Specialist for the Indiana National Guard Family Programs Department.
-During this time, he focused on case management for Military Service Members from all branches of service.
-His duties included locating financial, employment, legal, TRICARE insurance, crisis intervention and numerous other community resources that supported military service members.
+After retiring from the National Guard, Mike served over two years as a Family Assistance Specialist for the Indiana National Guard Family Programs Department.
+During this time, he focused on case management for military service members from all branches of service.
+His duties included locating financial, employment, legal, TRICARE insurance, crisis intervention, and numerous other community resources that supported military service members.
 Mike focused heavily on creating community partnerships.
-Mike is deeply embedded within the local and military community and brings a wealth of knowledge and experience to Operation: Job Ready Veterans.
+He is deeply embedded within the local and military community and brings a wealth of knowledge and experience to Operation: Job Ready Veterans.

 His certifications include Department of Veterans Affairs (VA) accredited representative of the American Legion, STAR Behavioral Health (Tiers 1 and 2), TRICARE Fundamentals, Army Family Team Building Program Net Trainer Online (Levels 1 and 2), and Applied Suicide Intervention Skills Training (ASIST).

 Sheriene Knox has over 20 years of experience working with people with disabilities; she has assisted hundreds in finding and maintaining employment that is the right fit for them.
-Sheriene has helped people with physical, developmental, and mental health disabilities.
-Through the Ticket to Work Program, Sheriene can provide benefit counseling, career counseling, post-employment support, job advocacy, and re-employment assistance.
+She is a board member and executive board member on the National Employment Network Association (NENA).
+Sheriene has also co-chaired the annual National NENA Ticket to Work Conference in 2017, 2018 and 2019 along with providing several presentations each year.
+SSA has published 2 success stories on people whom Sheriene has assisted in returning to work.
+Through the Ticket to Work program, Sheriene can provide benefit counseling, career counseling, post-employment support, job advocacy, and reemployment assistance.

 Wendy Lee has over three years of experience in assisting adults and youth transitioning or returning to work.
 Her experience with at-risk youth relied heavily on coordinating with parents, schools, and other community resources to augment the youth’s goal of completing a high school education and obtaining employment and/or school or training opportunities.
 Wendy has worked at the local Workforce Development Office and has become very familiar with services available to youth and adults.
 She currently works with adults with disabilities who want to return to work full time to become self-sufficient.
 Wendy assists with understanding how benefits will be affected by returning to work and guides clients during the entire job search process.

-John Zeigler returns to Operation: Job Ready Veterans after spending the previous two years at Ben Davis High School on the west side of Indianapolis.
-John’s primary role as the community outreach manager for OJRV is to engage potential partner organizations, educate them about our mission/goals, and promote veteran assistance.
+John Zeigler returned to Operation: Job Ready Veterans after spending two years at Ben Davis High School on the west side of Indianapolis.
+John’s primary role as the Community Outreach Manager for OJRV is to engage potential partner organizations, educate them about our mission/goals, and promote veteran assistance.
 He also serves as the lead recruiter for candidates to attend our monthly Indianapolis-area transition seminars.
 Finally, he assists in coordinating OJRV events through consistent public engagements to identify volunteers and potential donors.
 All of these duties occur as he frequents area community service, networking, and fundraising events.

 John proudly served over 20 years as an active-duty field artillery officer in light, armored cavalry, and mechanized units stationed all over the United States.
 He earned a master’s in adult education from Kansas State University and continues giving back to the community through numerous coaching and volunteer experiences.
 His family includes his wife, Stephanie, and three boys.
 John also supports veterans through his active involvement in the Veterans of Foreign Wars and the 40&8 Honor Society.

 Gerrie Jackson serves as the Participant Engagement Specialist for Operation: Job Ready Veterans.
-Her primary responsibility is to connect with service members, veterans and their family members that have completed the Veteran Employment Transition Seminar (VETS), First Impressions & Federal Resume Workshops and follow up on their progress of securing meaningful employment.
-Gerrie has over 18 years of Call Center leadership experience that makes her a perfect fit for this position.
-Gerrie is dedicated and passionate about serving service members, veterans and their family members.
+Her primary responsibility is to connect with service members, veterans, and their family members who have completed the Veteran Employment Transition Seminar (VETS), First Impressions Workshop, and Federal Resume Workshop and follow up on their progress of securing meaningful employment.
+Gerrie has over 18 years of call center leadership experience, making her a perfect fit for this position.
+Gerrie is dedicated and passionate about serving service members, veterans, and their family members.

 Gerrie is retired from the Army National Guard.
-When she is away from the office, Gerrie spends her leisure time with her family, gardening, and volunteering with the Indiana Sports Corporation.
+When she is away from the office, she spends her leisure time being with her family, gardening, and volunteering with the Indiana Sports Corporation.

-Stacey Malani-Peterson serves as a Supportive Services Specialist for the Operation: Job Ready Veterans.
-Her primary role is to manage the professional attire closet; which is a great resource for VETS Seminar & First Impressions Workshop participants to utilize to assist with professional attire & healthful living services.
-She is also an Operation: Job Ready Veterans alumni, graduating in October of 2018 and is passionate in supporting seminar participants along their employment transition journey.
+Stacey Malani-Peterson serves as a Supportive Services Specialist for Operation: Job Ready Veterans.
+Her primary role is to manage the professional attire closet, which is a great resource for the VETS program and First Impressions Workshop participants to utilize to assist with professional attire and healthy living services.
+Stacey is also an Operation: Job Ready Veterans alumni, graduating in October 2018, and she is passionate about supporting seminar participants along their employment transition journey.

-Stacey is an Army veteran, spouse and dedicated volunteer for several military and civilian organizations for over 22 years and 30 years of experience within the childcare, and service industry.
-Through each of those experiences she has gained the skills and knowledge to enhance her passion for helping others and pursue her Associate of Science in Human Services Degree from IVY Tech Community College in 2013.
-She is currently pursuing her Bachelor of Social Work Degree from Eastern New Mexico University, New Mexico.
+Stacey is an Army veteran, spouse, and dedicated volunteer for several military and civilian organizations for over 22 years, with 30 years of experience within the child-care and service industries.
+Through each of those experiences, she has gained the skills and knowledge to enhance her passion for helping others and pursue her Associate of Science in human services degree from IVY Tech Community College in 2013.
+She is currently pursuing her Bachelor of Social Work (BSW) from Eastern New Mexico University.